Freedom Circle logo

 Ironically argues that separate confederacies, specifically Northern and Southern, may result in conflict between them since one could be at war with a foreign nation with which the other wants to be at peace

 The proposed confederacies will be DISTINCT NATIONS.
-Each of them would have its commerce with foreigners to regulate by distinct treaties; and ... those treaties [would] be essentially different.
+Each of them would have its commerce with foreigners to regulate by distinct treaties; and ... so would those treaties be essentially different.
 Different commercial concerns must create different interests, and of course different degrees of political attachment to and connection with different foreign nations.
 Hence it might and probably would happen that the foreign nation with whom the SOUTHERN confederacy might be at war would be the one with whom the NORTHERN confederacy would be the most desirous of preserving peace and friendship.

 Related Topic: Great Britain